 While you can certainly perform a meaningful ceremony (known as a minimony) even without a legal marriage license, that license will prove invaluable to both of you down the road for tax, immigration, and other legal purposes.
 Don’t forget to have two witnesses (an essential legal element of any wedding) present on the Zoom stream.

 The scale of your virtual wedding ceremony is entirely up to you.
 You can experience a “simple and humble ceremony” that focuses on the wedding itself, or you can preface your ceremony with a virtual streaming reception that gives your guests every chance to interact and express their best wishes (you may want to remind the guests to look nice for their on-camera participation).

 You’ll rest a lot easier throughout the wedding if you have an emcee and/or technical advisor on hand to watch over the technology and keep the event moving as planned.

 A marriage certificate serves as legal proof of your wedded bliss.
 In some jurisdictions, they actually take the place of marriage licenses.
 As soon as your officiant declares you married, you can receive your marriage certificate.
 (It’s best to get both a digital copy and a hard copy for your records.)
 If you and your spouse plan on traveling outside the U.S., you may also want to have an additional certification called an apostille stamp added to your marriage license.

 If these steps seem like a lot of work, consider how much effort a traditional in-person wedding takes, from the catering of the food to the logistics of seating the guests and renting transportation.
 You also have the option of streamlining your virtual wedding further by enlisting a full-service provider.

-MarryFromHome offers package deals that handle all the organization and Zoom wedding management for you, right down to sending out the Zoom link to your guests.
 This all-in-one solution makes it easier for you and your loved one to focus on your special day.
-Contact us to learn more and get started on your streaming wedding!
+Learn more about our offer and cost here, and get started on your streaming wedding!